Behati Prinsloo Is All Smiles As She Shows Off Her Baby Bump After Adam Levine DM Scandal - E! Online

 Weeks after Adam Levine admitted to behaving inappropriately online following cheating allegations, his pregnant wife Behati Prinsloo proved she is happily focused on baby no. 3.

 Posting to her Instagram Stories on Oct.
-15, the former Victoria's Secret model shared a clip of herself from in her impressive closet modeling a black maxi-dress, which showed off her growing baby bump.
+15, the former Victoria's Secret model shared a clip of herself from in her impressive closet modeling a black maxi-dress by BUMPSUIT, which showed off her growing baby bump.
 Although Behati chose not to include any sound or caption, it was clear her message was one of joy as she smiled from ear-to-ear as she admired her expanding belly.

 The peaceful video is a sharp contrast to Behati's social last post.
 One day earlier, the 34-year-old shared a biting throwback of herself while walking the VS runway while sticking her tongue out and flipping off the camera.